ybertot/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. prodn::
    term += if @term is @pattern then @term else @term

-Although this construct is not strictly ML (it does exits in variants such as the pattern calculus or the ρ-calculus), it turns out to be very convenient for writing functions on representations, because most such functions manipulate simple data types such as Peano integers,
+Although this construct is not strictly ML (it does exist in variants such as the pattern calculus or the ρ-calculus), it turns out to be very convenient for writing functions on representations, because most such functions manipulate simple data types such as Peano integers,